KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-customizations.md

 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_cc=1 &
 ```

-A 777777 pre-mined chain where smart-contracts are allowed between all fellow asset chains that have -ac_cc=2 in their launch parameters.
+A 777777 pre-mined chain where smart-contracts are allowed between all fellow Smart Chains that have -ac_cc=2 in their launch parameters.
 However, the cross-chain burn protocol is not active, and therefore coins cannot be transferred between chains.

 ```bash
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_cc=2 &
 ```

 A 777777 pre-mined chain.
-Smart-contracts are allowed between all fellow asset chains that have -ac_cc=102 in their launch parameters.
+Smart-contracts are allowed between all fellow Smart Chains that have -ac_cc=102 in their launch parameters.
 Also, all -ac_cc=102 chains can use the cross-chain burn protocol to transfer coins from one chain to another.

 ```bash
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_cc=102 &